r-trigo/jekyll-blog/index.markdown

 title: Welcome to my Jekyll Site
 ---

 My name is Rui Trigo and I'm a DevOps Engineer.
-In this website you can read about software, hardware and <a href="{{ site.baseurl }}/about"> learn more about my work </a>.
+In this website you can read about software, hardware and <a href="{{ site.baseurl }}about"> learn more about my work </a>.